 - Needle Nose Pliers

-The Buy & Try Open Back Bezels with Colorized Resin and Organics feature the organic styled bezels from the Nunn Design Findings Line.
+Open Back Bezels are organic styled bezels from the Nunn Design Findings Line.
 Bezels are cast in lead-free pewter and plated with copper, 24k gold and .999 fine silver.
-All of the other supplies needed for this technique are also available in the Buy & Try Open Back Bezels with Colorized Resin and Organics.
-Findings are made in the USA.

 To ensure that your dried and pressed flowers are ready for resin, please read a previous blog post that covers several great tutorials on How to Dry and Press Flowers to Embed into Resin.
 The preparation of drying and pressing of your flowers is a critical step for avoiding bubbles in your resin.